“Yo, we out to PR real quick”, said my dear friend known as “Rookie”.

 Before I even purchased my flight, I immediately thought about how I was going to wear my hair with what outfits.

-Some call it “girly”, I call it knowing that I’m going to write a post on my trip so I need my hair to be on fleek for the pictures.
+Some call it “girly”, I call it knowing that I’m going to write a post on my trip so I need my hair to be on point for the pictures.

-We all know maintaining your hair in general is a job in its self, so just imagine when you’re on vacation on a tropical island.
+We all know maintaining your hair in general is a job in itself, so just imagine when you’re on vacation on a tropical island.
 The sun and water we once loved turns into our worst enemy when we’re away from our natural habitat.
-The sun produces UVA and UVB rays that can damage the cuticle.
-Your hair can become dry and brittle- this is even riskier when you have colored hair like me.
+The sun produces UVA and UVB rays that can damage the hair cuticle.
+Your hair can become dry- this is even riskier when you have colored hair like me.

 As much as I love the pool and the beach, I had to be careful.
 While I don’t care about wetting my hair (because I wet it often), the chlorine from the pools and salt from the beaches care even less.
 While there are ways to coat your hair before going for a swim like sealing it with a hair mask, deep conditioner, or coconut oil, it is possible to forget.
 You also don’t want to wash your hair all the time, so if coconut oil makes your hair super greasy (like it does to me), this creates an inconvenience for you and your hair.
 Washing your hair takes on average 20-30 minutes and depending on how long it takes to dry, you can wait hours until its reached your desired result, resulting in an unwanted wash-and-go for the time being.

 When I was in Puerto Rico, I had a mental schedule of how often I was going to wash my hair.
 I initially planned about twice which turned into about four times.
 I washed it after the pool, the beach, jet skiing, and one morning because my hair had flattened out too much (guess those mojitos took over my body and didn’t allow me to even wrap my hair overnight).